How to be a Happy Mom? Difficult yet amazing. Infact its a feeling beyond compare, a life changing experience!

 A massage is the quickest way to reduce or remove stress.
 Stress can create tension in muscles, especially the muscles around the shoulders, neck, arms, and face that can cause headaches.
 A shoulder rub, leg massage or good body massage can reduce stress, and induce good sleep.

 Instead of giving in to your cravings and blaming it on hormones, try to eat a well-balanced diet.
 It will help you feel better in general.
 This could also help control your moods.
 Your meals should be full of seasonal fruits, vegetables, whole grains, and protein for energy.

-This post is a part of Momology blog train hosted by Thoughts by Geethica, Slimexpectations, Mummasaurus and Truly Yours Roma sponsored by FirstCry Intellikit, Instacuppa, Diet Funda, Hugs n tugs, Tina Basu, Unorthodoxpeeps, Lotus Herbals baby and Shumee toys.
+How to be a happy Mom post is a part of Momology blog train hosted by Thoughts by Geethica, Slimexpectations, Mummasaurus and Truly Yours Roma sponsored by FirstCry Intellikit, Instacuppa, Diet Funda, Hugs n tugs, Tina Basu, Unorthodoxpeeps, Lotus Herbals baby and Shumee toys.

 “I would like to thank Kapila Rattan Bhowmik for introducing me in the Momology Blog Train.
 You can read more about her work at http://www.everylittlethinghappiness.com

 Parenthood is indeed a life- changing moment.
 It doesn’t feel so bad after all these years.
 Just like the most delightful and rewarding experience of my lifetime.